VerticalRelevance/distributed-tracing/doc/trace-injection-blog-post.md

 Traditional approaches to distributed tracing instrumentation require developers to manually identify and instrument key points in their code.
 This process demands deep understanding of application flow, significant time investment, and specialized expertise in observability best practices.
 Many teams struggle with over-instrumentation that impacts performance or under-instrumentation that misses critical insights.
 The result is often incomplete visibility during production incidents when observability matters most.

 To address these challenges, we introduce the **Trace Injection Advisor**, an AI-powered solution that combines intelligent code analysis with dynamic call tracing to provide comprehensive guidance on optimal trace placement.
-Our solution features two complementary components: an AI-powered Source Analyzer that identifies critical trace points based on configurable priorities, and a dynamic Call Tracer that maps complete function call flows to understand application behavior patterns.
+Our solution features two complementary components: a dynamic **Call Tracer** that maps complete function call flows to understand application behavior patterns, and an AI-powered **Source Analyzer** that identifies critical trace points based on configurable priorities.

 The Source Analyzer leverages advanced AI models (including Anthropic Claude 3 Sonnet and Meta Llama 3.2) to analyze Python source code and recommend optimal locations for trace injection based on priorities like exception handling blocks, conditional branches, external resource interactions, and performance-critical code paths.
 The Call Tracer dynamically follows function calls across files and modules, building comprehensive call trees that reveal how application components interact.
 Together, these tools provide developers with intelligent, data-driven guidance for implementing effective distributed tracing strategies.